terinjokes/promisescript/README.md

 ## Notes

 1. If you make multiple requests to the same URL, it will only be fetched once and the same promise will be returned.
-2. The promises returned by this module are pretty barebone, and you may wish to coerce it into a promise of your favorite library.
+2. The promises returned by this module meet the ES6 standard, and are thus barebones; you may wish to coerce it into a promise of your favorite library.

 ## License